LaudateCorpus1/usql-visual-studio-code-behind/README.md

 author: saveenr
 ---

-# U-SQL/Visual Studio Code-Behind Demo
+# U-SQL: Visual Studio Code-Behind Demo

 This sample contains a simple project that shows a simple # code behind using Data Lake Tools for Visual Studio.